CiscoDevNet/devnet-template/README.md

 The `LICENSE` file should contain the license you intend for the source code in the repo.

 The `SECURITY.md` file describes security policies and procedures including reporting a security-related bug and the policy on disclosure.

+The `AGENTS.md` file contains a template for guiding AI agents that work with your repository.